ceLLMate: Sandboxing Browser AI Agents: Design

+\textbf{System Assumptions.} We assume a standard, trusted browser runtime. \cellmate requires a mechanism for intercepting HTTP traffic issued by the agent-controlled browser session.
+There are many implementation techniques to provide this property and we discuss the trade-offs in Section~\ref{sec:impl-enforcement-interception}.
+At a high-level, we choose to prototype \cellmate as a Chrome extension, and therefore, we must assume that no other malicious extensions are present that intercept/block HTTP requests.\footnote{If malicious extensions are present, then the user has bigger problems than prompt injection attackers.} In principle, \cellmate could be implemented as a core browser service and this will remove the assumption about the presence of other extensions, but this increases deployability issues unless the browser vendor itself implements the mechanism.
+The design principles in our work are independent of implementation choices.

-We assume that the browser is trusted and no malicious extensions are installed.
-Because \cellmate focuses on controlling agents' access to web applications, we assume BUAs are confined to actions within the webpage context (e.g., clicking links, filling forms, navigating), and cannot alter browser settings, access local files, or use developer tools.
-In addition, since \cellmate performs HTTP request blocking as a browser extension, we assume no other extensions are intercepting requests concurrently to avoid potential conflicts or race conditions.
-System administrators can define Chrome policies to enforce these browser-level constraints~\cite{chrome-enterprise-policies}.
+Because \cellmate focuses on controlling agents' access to web applications, we assume that BUAs are confined to actions within the webpage context (e.g., clicking, typing, navigating), and cannot alter browser settings, access local files, or use developer tools.
+In enterprises, which tend to be early adopters for browser agents, it is common practice for system administrators to define Chrome policies to enforce the necessary browser-level constraints~\cite{chrome-enterprise-policies}.

-\cellmate currently focuses on single-turn tasks.
-It can be extended to support multi-turn interactions by dynamically managing accumulated context and permission, which we leave to future work. \cellmate also assumes a single-threaded agent, where each action is completed before the next one is executed.
-This follows human-like interaction patterns that observe and act sequentially rather than issuing multiple actions in parallel.
+\cellmate is agent-agnostic.
+The agent itself may be co-located with the browser or may run on a separate machine, which does not affect our threat model. \cellmate currently focuses on single-turn tasks.
+It can be extended to support multi-turn interactions by dynamically managing accumulated context and permission, which we leave to future work.